Perlkonig/grav-plugin-webmention/README.md

     I need the `permalink` field because the CLI cannot build full URIs from route information.
 The CLI has access to config, but that appears to be about it.
 It's why I can't create a `scan` command.

   - The `receiver.file_data` is keyed by full URL because I can't get Grav to recognize and parse a URL passed in full.
 This is why it's `receiver.ignore_paths` instead of `receiver.ignore_routes`.
 The system makes sure the host is right and that the path doesn't end with one of the ignored strings.

+    Yes this means that if you change domains or your route structure (without appropriate redirects) your mentions will stop showing up in your themes. (a) That's probably a good thing because the sender has no way of knowing you moved anyway and the link would be dead. (b) You can trivially fix this with some sort of grep.

   - The MF2 data is just dumped as is.
 There are no checks around usefulness nor consistency in how it is formatting.
 Since I'm an MF2 novice, I welcome pull requests around how to approach this.